 You’ll need to be sure to put different nuts around the base of a tree or somewhere else that it is easily accessible.

 However, if you are in a situation like we were, where their presence on our property was causing an overall issue, then you might have to rid your property of anything that they could possibly munch on.

 After all, if there is no food source then why would they come?
 If you can’t get rid of every food source, then keep reading for tips on how to make that food source inaccessible to them.

 5. Protect Your Bird Feeders

 My parents live in a house in the woods.
 They often battle squirrels like you wouldn’t believe.
 Squirrels are definitely animals that could pass as acrobats.
 The things they do in order to reach their food!

 And the times we have seen these squirrels do acrobatic things to reach a bird feeder that my parents had hanging out on their deck.
 It is insane to watch.

-But you’ll need to protect your bird feeders for this very reason because they will view it as an open food source.
+You’ll have to protect your bird feeders for this very reason because they will view it as an open food source.